-This unit is composed of Home Based Services and Family Preservation.
+This unit consists of Home Based Services and Family Preservation.

-Home-Based Services works with families of children between the ages of 10 and 17 who have been deemed delinquent and/or undisciplined.
-The primary goal is to provide youth with necessary life skills in order to limit involvement with the court system.
+Home-Based Services works with families of children between the ages of 10 and 17.
+These children are generally deemed delinquent and/or undisciplined.
+The primary goal is to provide youth with necessary life skills.
+These skills help limit the child's involvement with the court system.

-Home Based Services is a free, voluntary counseling service provided in the home.
-Home-Based Counselors are easily accessible and provide 24/7 support to the families they serve.
+Home Based Services are a free, voluntary counseling service provided in the home.
+Home Based counselors are easily accessible.
+These counselors provide 24/7 support to the families they serve.

-Referrals are made by the Department of Juvenile Justice and Delinquency Prevention or the social worker who may be working with the family.
+The Department of Juvenile Justice and Delinquency Prevention makes referrals.
+The social worker who may be working with the family can also make referrals.

 Family Preservation is a service that prevents unnecessary placement of children.
-The goal and focus is to work with the family to a level of restoration and acceptable functioning.
-The intent of the program is to help the family with stabilizing crisis situations which could ultimately place the family at imminent risk.
+The goal and focus is to work with the family to gain a level of restoration and acceptable functioning.
+The intent of the program is to help the family with stabilizing crisis situations.
+These situations could ultimately place the family at imminent risk.

-Family Preservation social workers help build stronger relationships to prevent any further escalation of abuse or neglect.
-The social workers also help families cope with problems and issues in an effective manner.
+Family Preservation social workers help build stronger relationships.
+These relationships prevent any further escalation of abuse or neglect.
+Social workers help families cope with problems and issues in an effective manner.

-Social Workers at Cabarrus County Department of Social Services complete these referrals to the Intensive Family Preservation Supervisor.
+Social workers at Human Services complete referrals to the Intensive Family Preservation Supervisor.

-Due to the high volume of cases and the program’s success rate, there is usually a waiting list to obtain assistance from these popular programs.
+Due to the high volume of cases and the program’s success rate, there is usually a waiting list.